ogniskogracza/obs-cursor-overlay/README[ENG]-v1.0.txt

 The simple solution is:

-    Do not add the OBS Pointer Browser Source to scenes where you want to display the computer's normal desktop cursor.
+    Do not add the OBS CURSOR OVERLAY Browser Source to scenes where you want to display the computer's normal desktop cursor.